okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 Let's take a close look at this.
 First notice that our call to `res.render` remains identical.
 But we've moved it inside a function callback.
 That's the key piece here.

+Second let's look at how we use the mongoose model.
 Mongoose models provide a `find` method.
 The `find` method works very much like the `find` method in the mongo client itself.
 Call find and pass it a query object for filtering down the documents you want to retrieve.

 This call to `Post.find` returns what mongoose labels a query object.
 We can continue to make modifications to this query object, like adding sort and limit options or even "where" clauses that build up the javascript query object that is ultimately sent to the mongo server (see [queries](http://mongoosejs.com/docs/queries.html) for more info).
 That is, instead of passing one really complex javascript object to the server, as we saw was possible using the client in the last chapter, we let mongoose construct that object for us by calling methods on the query object.